 The walk is easy going but undulating with two steep sections.
 After about 1.5km you will come to The Big Hole.
 Be careful here as there is little regards for safety around the 100m deep and 50m wide hole.

 Continue on for another 5km where you will be taken down to Reedy Creek.
 The entrance to marble arch can be tricky.
 The track ends in a flat area then immediately to your right will be a hole in the overgrown bush.
 This will lead you down to the mostly dry river bed.

 If you feel like you have entered a time when dinosaurs roamed, then you’re in the right place.

 From here follow the river around to the right where you will see marble arch.
 Past the arch is the caving area where you can walk through the other side and back into the gorge.

 I don’t recommend going more than 100m after this point as there isn’t much else to see and the water gets deeper.
 If there has been recent heavy rain, the gorge can become dangerous and I recommend returning after the big hole.

-If you wish to stay the night the campsite is $6 per person via the honesty box and it has areas for campfires and toilets.
+If you wish to stay the night in Deua National Park, the campsite is $6 per person via the honesty box and it has areas for campfires and toilets.

 - PLB – no reception